huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 - Doing basic cleaning and yard work.
 - Addressing safety issues and obvious repairs that would scare away reasonable buyers.

-The personal representative can use estate funds to pay for necessary expenses that help preserve or realize value, including appropriate property maintenance and sale-related costs, as long as those expenses are consistent with their duties and the estateâ€™s needs.
+The personal representative can use estate funds to pay for necessary expenses that help preserve or realize value, including appropriate property maintenance and sale-related costs, as long as those expenses are consistent with their duties and the estate's needs.

 In Tucson and surrounding communities, the mix is often: